Avances en la Legislación de la Cannabis: Un Análisis Global

 The Push for Legalization

-Featured Cases in Global Legislation:
+Highlighted Cases in Global Legislation:

-• Latin America: Uruguay broke paradigms by being the first country to fully legalize the cultivation, sale and consumption of cannabis in 2013, followed by similar movements in other Latin American nations.
+• Latin America: Uruguay broke paradigms by being the first country to fully legalize the cultivation, sale, and consumption of cannabis in 2013, followed by similar movements in other Latin American nations.

 Challenges and Controversies

-Despite progress, cannabis legalization is not without controversy and challenges.
-These include concerns about road safety, youth consumption and market regulation.
+Despite progress, cannabis legalization is not without controversies and challenges.
+These include concerns about road safety, youth consumption, and market regulation.

 Impacts of Legalization